YoubetDao/Blockchain-Technology-and-Application-Notes-2018/README.md

 Contributions to this repository are welcome!
 If you have additional notes, corrections, or resources related to this course, feel free to submit a pull request.

+If you’d like to contribute to a specific chapter, please find the corresponding issue in the issue list and leave a comment there.

 ## License

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).